#RomaFF13 | The “Watergate” series by Charles Ferguson will be presented at the 13th edition

 The previously announced protagonists of the Close Encounters of the thirteenth Rome Film Fest include – in addition to the two winners of the Lifetime Achievement Award Isabelle Huppert and Martin Scorsese – Sigourney Weaver, Giuseppe Tornatore, Pierre Bismuth and, for the section on film trades, Luca Bigazzi and Arnaldo Catinari, Giogiò Franchini and Esmeralda Calabria.

-On October 16th 1943, the German Gestapo rounded up the Jews in the ghetto in Rome: seventy-five years after those dramatic events, “Black Saturday” will be commemorated with the screening of two films included in the pre-opening events of the Rome Film Fest, in collaboration with Roma Capitale, the Fondazione Museo della Shoah and the Istituto Luce Cinecittà.
+On October 16th, 1943, the German Gestapo rounded up the Jews in the Roman ghetto: seventy-five years after those dramatic events, the so-called “Sabato Nero” (Black Saturday) will be commemorated with two screenings to take place ahead of the Rome Film Fest opening, organized in collaboration with Roma Capitale, the Fondazione Museo della Shoah and the Istituto Luce Cinecittà.
 The programme includes La retata.
-Roma, 16 ottobre 1943 by Ruggero Gabbai, a docufilm that gathers eyewitness accounts and documents to reconstruct the phases of this tragic event, the first great mass arrest of Jews in our country, which ended with their deportation to the concentration camps at Auschwitz.
+Roma, 16 ottobre 1943 by Ruggero Gabbai, a docufilm that gathers eyewitness accounts and documents to reconstruct the phases of this tragic event, the first great mass arrest of Jews in Italy, which ended with their deportation to the concentration camps at Auschwitz.
 Eighty years after the racial laws were passed, 1938 – Quando scoprimmo di non essere più italiani by Pietro Suber addresses the stories of Italians, Jewish and not, during the period ranging from the publication of the laws passed by the Fascist regime (1938) to the deportations from Italy (1943-1945).

-During the Rome Film Fest, there will be a presentation of Who Will Write Our History by Roberta Grossman, produced by Nancy Spielberg and based on the eponymous book by Samuel Kassow: the documentary tells the story of historian Emanuel Ringelblum, who secretly built an archive inside the Warsaw Ghetto, which then became one of the most important archives of the Holocaust.
-And finally, there will be a tribute to the cinema of Claude Lanzmann with the screening of Sobibor – 14 October 1943, ore 16.00.
-Known for his commitment to telling the story of the Holocaust, and author of the film Shoah, Lanzmann made this documentary about the only victorious revolt of Jews interned in the concentration camps.
-At Sobibor, where the prisoners were exterminated as soon as they arrived, a small group of prisoners, led by a Jewish captain of the Red Army, decided to kill the few Germans who guarded the camp.
+The programme will also include Who Will Write Our History by Roberta Grossman, produced by Nancy Spielberg and based on the eponymous book by Samuel Kassow: the documentary tells the story of historian Emanuel Ringelblum, who secretly built an archive inside the Warsaw Ghetto, which then became one of the most important archives of the Holocaust.
+Furthermore, the lineup will include a tribute to Claude Lanzmann with the screening of Sobibór, 14 octobre 1943, 16 heures.
+Known for his commitment to telling the story of the Holocaust, Lanzmann – who also directed the feature film Shoah – focused his documentary on the Sobibór revolt, the only victorious revolt of Jews interned in the concentration camps.

 “Cinema is also memory, respect, testimonial – stated Antonio Monda.
 I am particularly proud to commemorate one of the most tragic moments in the twentieth century in this special programme of the Rome Film Fest.
 In addition to three new documentaries, we will pay tribute to the great Claude Lanzmann with one of his most vibrant works”.